Chapter 25:

 Not at all...

-Zephyra suspects that Bel has hyperthymesia, an exceptional ability to recall information and experiences in vivid detail.
+Zephyra suspects that Bel has a perfect memory, an exceptional ability to recall information and experiences in vivid detail.
 The possibility doesn’t surprise me.
 After all, I have it too.

-But as impressive as his abilities are, they also worry me.
-Bel doesn’t remember anything about his life before I found him, injured and alone in the forest.
-It’s likely that he experienced some terrible trauma and that the memories are locked away, hidden deep in his mind.
-Instead, for reasons I still don’t understand, he latched onto me and convinced himself that I was his older brother.
+But that also worries me.
+Bel doesn’t remember anything about his life before I found him injured and alone in the forest.
+It’s likely that he experienced some terrible trauma, that locked his memories away.
+Also for some reason, he convinced himself that I was his older brother.

 At first, I didn’t know what to make of it.
 Should I correct him?
 Should I push him to remember?
 But Zephyra advised against it.